DataDog/hiring-engineers/answers.md

 * Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.

 For this installation, the database used will be **PostgreSQL**.
 In this documentation, it will be assumed that PostgreSQL has been installed and a database called datadog has been installed.
-Otherwise, please follow this [procedure](https://doc.ubuntu-fr.org/postgresql).
+Otherwise, please follow this [procedure](https://doc.ubuntu-fr.org/postgresql) (in French).
 In order, to intergrate PostgreSQL to Datadog, please refer to the following [procedure](https://app.datadoghq.com/account/settings#integrations/postgres).

 Validation of the PostgreSQL installation :